parcuri/derekkedziora.com/_pages/portfolio.md

 ---

 ## UX  Writing
 I created all of the text and crafted the flow for Wix's [WordPress Blog Importer](https://wix.com/blog-importer) from scratch.
-Additionally, I was responsible for coördinating the localization of the importer into 20 languages.
+Additionally, I was responsible for coordinating the localization of the importer into 20 languages.

 ## Blogging